sramorosi/MAKE3-Arm/MAKE3/README.md

 ## Main Loop

 Here is a **snapshot** of the main loop.
 The global variable `make3` is a `struct` that organizes the arm data.
-You see 'switch (make3.state)' in the middle which handles the **state**, which is controlled by the selector.
+In the middle of the code the statement `switch (make3.state)` uses the **state** to execute different lines.
+The state is controlled by the selector.
 [See section on selector](https://github.com/sramorosi/MAKE3-Arm/tree/main/MAKE3#highest-level-program-control-using-the-selector)

 ```c++
 void loop() {  //########### MAIN LOOP ############